 Top of Page

-- Program Convenors and Assistant Dean (Teaching and Learning)s are responsible for ensuring that mechanisms are in place to provide students with education about academic integrity, including (but not limited to) compulsory Academic Integrity Module (AIM)s and the use of electronic text-matching software as a learning tool, where appropriate;
+- Program Convenors and Assistant Dean (Education) are responsible for ensuring that mechanisms are in place to provide students with education about academic integrity, including (but not limited to) compulsory Academic Integrity Module (AIM)s and the use of electronic text-matching software as a learning tool, where appropriate;

 - Student Academic Conduct Officer (SACO)s are responsible for assessing cases of alleged academic dishonesty, for initiating appropriate action in accordance with the Student Conduct Rule and for ensuring relevant records are entered into the SMR;